-To avoid the appearance of possible conflict of interest in the accreditation process, no Peer Reviewer who evaluated an institution for HLC may serve as an independent consultant to that institution for a period of three years following the official HLC accrediting action.
-In addition, no Peer Reviewer will participate in an HLC evaluation of an institution for which that Peer Reviewer served as an independent consultant in the previous ten years.
+To avoid the appearance of possible conflict of interest in the accreditation process, no peer reviewer who evaluated an institution for HLC may serve as an independent consultant to that institution for a period of three years following the official HLC accrediting action.
+In addition, no peer reviewer will participate in an HLC evaluation of an institution for which that peer reviewer served as an independent consultant in the previous ten years.
 (See HLC Policy PEER.A.10.050: Peer Corps Members in HLC Evaluative Activities.)

-Peer Reviewers will disclose to HLC on an annual basis all consulting activities related to an institution accredited by HLC or related to accreditation and will agree to inform any institution or other entity with which the Peer Reviewer is developing a consulting relationship that the Peer Reviewer is acting in a personal capacity and is not representing HLC.
+Peer reviewers will disclose to HLC on an annual basis all consulting activities related to a member institution or related to accreditation and will agree to inform any institution or other entity with which the peer reviewer is developing a consulting relationship that the peer reviewer is acting in a personal capacity and is not representing HLC.